decant09/learn-the-lingo-quiz/README.md

 #### Typography
 I chose a simple Poppins sans serif font family throughout for the text.
-The font is used on a GeekProbin [YouTube](https://www.youtube.com/watch?v=-cX5jnQgqSM) quiz app tutorial and I decided to use it as I found it to be geometrically attactive.
+The font is used on a GeekProbin [YouTube](https://www.youtube.com/watch?v=-cX5jnQgqSM) quiz app tutorial and I decided to use it as I found it to be geometrically attractive.
 I wanted a simple font where readability was a strong characteristic.
 I referenced a blog on [Pepper Square](https://www.peppersquare.com/blog/10-best-google-fonts-for-your-website/#:~:text=Source%20Sans%20Pro-,5.,in%20text%20or%20display%20contexts.) to confirm the choice.